chasmack/hummaps/README.md

 The regular expression searches for any description with the word "patrick" followed by the word "point" with 1 to 3 characters between the words.
-This smooths over the inconsistent use of an apostrophe in the word patrick.
+This smooths over the inconsistent use of an apostrophe in the word patrick's.
 The first search using two terms will pick up any descriptions having both "patrick" and "point" anywhere in the description.

+Generally simple strings with alphanumeric characters and spaces work as expected.
+However many punctuation characters take on special meaning in a regular expression.
+Specifically, "." (dot), "*" (asterisk), "+" (plus), "?" (question mark), "|" (vertical bar) as well as certain less common combinations of other punctuation have special meaning.
+Fortunately most of these special characters do not appear in the descriptions or are so common ("." and "+") that including them in a search is not useful.

 #### Support